 places.
 The quitting actors turns out to be more than a coincidence

-4. The Detective Memoirs of Chief Straw Hat Luffy (aired after Episode 253) - In an alternate reality world that resembles Edo Period
+when they meet a Marine with a grudge against the playwright. - The Detective Memoirs of Chief Straw Hat Luffy (aired after Episode 253) - In an alternate reality world that resembles Edo Period

 Japan, Luffy acts as a member of the police.
 This is made up of two